Too Hot to Handle (1960 film): Production

 The film was shot in England from 10 August until around October 1959.

-Filming was temporarily halted at the order of Actors' Equity when £100,000 of the budget failed to materialize, partly because of the illness of Sydney Box, who was slated to produce.
+Filming was temporarily halted on 24 September, with three weeks to go, at the order of Actors' Equity when £100,000 of the budget failed to materialize, partly because of the illness of Sydney Box, who was slated to produce.
+Jayne Mansfield and Leo Genn agreed to deferments.
+However a mystery investor provided £100,000 to enable filming to resume.
+This was reportedly Sol Lesser.